andreyserdjuk/lumen-auth/readme.md

 ```

 #### Activate account
-Open email (navigate to mailhog http://localhost:8025/) and navigate by activation link, response should be:
+Open mailhog `http://localhost:8025/` and navigate by activation link, response should be:
 ```json
 {"messages":["Activated."]}
 ```